Welcome to Typically Topical!

 Guess what?
 I still haven’t graduated yet (I have my second year exams this summer and I have another year to go!).

-The point is: Whatever you want to achieve, you can do this!
+The point is: Whatever you want to achieve, you can do it!
 Forget the people who say it’s impossible.
 Impossible actually reads ‘I’m possible’.

 No matter where you are in your journey, it is always possible to turn things around.